Cryptolibertarian-id/The-Computer-Architecture-Course/README.md

 ## Buffer Memory

-Buffer memory are memory spaces that are used to store data temporarily within Dynamic Random Access Memory (RAM).
+A buffer is a piece of memory used to store something. **Buffer memory** are memory spaces that are used to store data temporarily within **Dynamic Random Access Memory (RAM)**.
 CPU can store data temporarily, like the data to be forwarded to other slow speed output devices or other secondary storage devices, to enable the computer to execute other processes.
 It is implemented to match the speed of slow IO devices with processor.
 It stores or holds the actual copy of data.